-Welcome to our little corner of the internet...
-At the end of the internet!
-You have connected to the rack full of servers for N5MBM and our little retirement farmlet in the hills of Chappell Hill near Brenham TX.
+Welcome to the "www.n5mbm.net Web Hosting Services" web site, our little corner of the internet...
+You have connected to a rack full of a bunch of different servers for N5MBM Web Hosting Services.
+Located on our little retirement farm in the hills of Chappell Hill nestled between the Brazos river and Brenham, TX.
 I am a retired computer professional and avid electronic hobbyist.
-These pages let you peek into my ham shack and see what's cooking!
+I set this system up so that people would have access to our local information.
+These pages let you access information about our local area, other web sites that we host, my various projects and a quick peek into my ham shack and see what's cooking.

-"Washington County Amateur Radio Club" - A local ham radio club in Brenham, TX. residing on our servers
+"Washington County Amateur Radio Club" - A local ham radio club in Brenham, TX. web site residing on our servers

 Chappell Hill TX area Ham Radio FM Voice Repeaters - Local FM repeaters